meteor/react-packages/packages/react-meteor-data/README.md

 ### Usage

 This package provides two ways to use Tracker reactive data in your React components:
-- a hook: `useTracker`,
+- a hook: `useTracker` (v2 only, requires React ^16.8)
-- a higher-order component (HOC): `withTracker`.
+- a higher-order component (HOC): `withTracker` (v1 and v2).

-The `useTracker` hook, introduced in recent versions of `react-meteor-data`, is slightly more straightforward to use (lets you access reactive data sources directly within your componenent, rather than adding them from an external wrapper), and slightly more performant (avoids adding wrapper layers in the React tree).
+The `useTracker` hook, introduced in version 2.0.0, is slightly more straightforward to use (lets you access reactive data sources directly within your componenent, rather than adding them from an external wrapper), and slightly more performant (avoids adding wrapper layers in the React tree).
 But, like all React hooks, it can only be used in function components, not in class components.
 The `withTracker` HOC can be used with all components, function or class.

 It is not necessary to rewrite existing applications to use the `useTracker` hook instead of the existing `withTracker` HOC.
 But for new components, it is suggested to prefer the `useTracker` hook when dealing with function components.